 The idea of a get home bag is to help you arrive home in a safe condition.
-If you use bags which scream ‘get home bag’ you’re putting yourself at risk right off the bat.
+If you use bags that scream ‘get home bag’ you’re putting yourself at risk right off the bat.

 If a survival situation actually arose, people are going to be frantic.
 If they see someone who is prepared, they’re going to want what you have.

 Therefore, choose a bag which will blend in.
 You could use a: